cryptonlx/crypto/readme.md

 #### Atomicity
 - Operations should be atomic and serialized across affected tables to ensure data integrity.

-### Things to Improve on (Current and Future Scope)
+### Things to Improve on (Future Scope)
 - Testing
-  - Can add table-driven unit tests for more confidence.
+  - Can add table-driven unit tests to test in isolation for more confidence.
 - Scalability
   - Consider service availability/maintainability for massive operations.
-    - Upgrade in-mem cache to Redis so that server is stateless.
     - Set rate limiting per endpoint basis to stabilise server.
+Can use Redis to store rate limiter's state a server cluster.
   - Support for asynchronous services.
     - For example, notify on operation fail/success, balance change etc.
 - Payload selection